 31. Christie Pits Film Festival.
 Every Sunday evening during the summer, you can come cozy up in a blanket and watch a movie in Christie Pits Park.
 A perfect date night activity!

 32. Celebrate Canada.
-July 1st July 1a day, and the city knows how to throw a party.
-Find free events all over Toronto, and at night enjoy the free fireworks.
+July 1st is Canada day, and the city knows how to throw a party.
+Find free events all over Toronto, and at night enjoy a display of fireworks.

 33. Celebrate Pride on the streets.
 Toronto loves pride, and it’s celebrated all through June.
 Head to Church St during that time for what’s sure to be a fun time.